mohsenMJ/go-starter-kit/README.md

 ## Installation

-Dillinger requires [Node.js](https://nodejs.org/) v10+ to run.

-Install the dependencies and devDependencies and start the server.
+clone the repositories and run the follwoing commands.

 ```sh
 cd go-starter-kit